exasol/public-knowledgebase/Connect-with-Exasol/exaloader-3rd-party-jdbc-requirements-for-import-and-export.md

 	+ int getParameterCount()
 	+ int getParameterType(int param)

-In order to use a JDBC driver that doesn't support all required functions, you can write a wrapper for it; in that wrapper, you can e.g. suppress Exceptions or enhance the functionality of the JDBC driver in order to get it to work.
+In order to use a JDBC driver that doesn't support all required functions, you can write a wrapper for it.
+In that wrapper, you can e.g. suppress Exceptions or enhance the functionality of the JDBC driver in order to get it to work.

 ## Additional References